ceph/ceph-cm-ansible/roles/nameserver/README.rst

 The records task will not modify the ddns.example.com zone file.

 For our upstream test lab's purposes, this allows us to combine static and dynamic records in our ``front.sepia.ceph.com`` domain so teuthology_'s ``lab_domain`` variable can remain unchanged.

+This role also configures DNS slaves to accept DDNS updates and will forward them to the master using the ``allow-update-forwarding`` parameter in ``/etc/named.conf``.
+This is particularly useful in our Sepia lab since our master server can't send ``NOTIFY`` messages directly to the slave.

 **NOTE:** Reverse zone Dynamic DNS is not supported at this time.